 Pay equality means that two workers doing the same or similar job are paid the same wage, including any same bonuses and commissions.
 In the United States, the Equal Pay Act requires that women be paid the same as men for equal work.
 Title VII of the Civil Rights Act of 1964 (Title VII), the Americans with Disabilities Act of 1990 (ADA), the Age Discrimination in Employment Act of 1967 (ADEA), the Rehabilitation Act of 1973, and the Genetic Information Nondiscrimination Act of 2008 (GINA) make it illegal to discriminate against workers because of their religion, sex, race, color, gender identity, sexual orientation, disability, national origin, age (if they are 40 or older), pregnancy status, or genetic information.
 These laws make it illegal to pay two workers different wages on the basis of one or more of these protected characteristics.

-A working pay equity definition is slightly more nuanced.
-Pay equity refers to employees getting the same pay for work that adds the same value to employers.
+Pay equity doesn’t mean every worker is paid the same.
+Unlike pay equality, pay equity doesn’t just refer to some workers with protected characteristics.
+Rather, it’s an idea that everyone deserves fair pay for what they contribute.
 This can be tricky.
 Workers may have different levels of experience and education as well as different job titles but may be contributing the same value.
 To ensure pay equity, employers need to look at the contributions each worker makes to the company, not just the average wage paid for the role.

 Put another way: in 2019, the median wage was $53,544 for men and $43,394 for women.
 There are many reasons for this, including hours worked, age, education, and childcare responsibilities.
 Industry also plays a role.
 Some sectors, such as private equity, have historically been male-dominated.

-The wage gap isn’t just based on sex.
 LGBTQ+ employees in the United States make about 90 cents for every dollar earned by the average worker.
 Workers living with a disability earn 26% less when compared with employees who do not live with a disability.
 Black men make an average of 88 cents and Black women make 76 cents for every dollar made by white men.
 Latina women face the largest pay gap, earning just 57 cents for every dollar made by white men in 2021.
 This pay difference can amount to losing $1.2 million over the course of a Latina woman’s career.

 Unequal pay also affects every part of a person’s life.
 Those who earn less may not be able to access the same quality educational opportunities for themselves and their children when compared with workers who earn more.
 Employees who earn less may need to work longer hours to make up a wage gap, enjoying a less healthy work-life balance.
 In fact, lower pay has been linked to worse educational outcomes, worse physical and mental health, and a host of other challenges.